- 4 minutes to read

 Similar to values of grouped fields, group filter values are hierarchically arranged.
 The PivotGroupFilterValues.Values collection contains values from the first field in the group (first-level values).
 Each of the first-level values holds a collection of values from the second field in the group (child values), etc.

 Group filter values are used to define the data source records that should be processed by the PivotGridControl.
 A group filter value corresponds to a data source record if the following conditions are met.

 - The data source record contains that group filter value in a respective field.

 - The data source record contains ancestor values of that group filter value in respective fields.

 - The group filter value does not contain child values.

 If the PivotGroupFilterValues.FilterType property is set to PivotFilterType.Included, only the data source records that correspond to one of the group filter values will be processed.
 Otherwise, if the PivotGroupFilterValues.FilterType property is set to PivotFilterType.Excluded, only the data source records that do not correspond to any group filter value will be processed.

 The image below shows a Pivot Grid Control with a filter drop-down invoked for the ‘Year - Quarter’ group.
 The group’s filter values collection contains a ‘1995’ value that has a ‘Quarter 3’ child value, and the filter type is set to PivotFilterType.Excluded.
 As a result, the column that corresponds to the 3rd quarter of 1995 is hidden, while the ‘Quarter 3’ column for 1994 is displayed.

 Using the Group Filter

-Regardless of the currently selected group filter mode, you can customize in code both group and field filters.
-The customizations made for the currently unused field filter take effect when you turn the group filter off.
+Regardless of the currently selected group filter mode, you can customize both group and field filters in code.
+Customizations made for the currently unused filter will take effect after switching the group filter mode.